nexmo-se/outbound-pstn-with-websocket-app/README.md

 ## Set up

-### Set up the sample basic middleware server - Host server public hostname and port
+### Set up the sample middleware (aka connector) server - Host server public hostname and port

-First set up your middleware (aka connector) server,</br>
+First set up your middleware/connector server,</br>
 or instead for tests, use this sample connector to Deepgram STT from https://github.com/nexmo-se/deepgram-connector.

 Default local (not public!) of that middleware server `port` is: 6000.